 The security deposit is equal to 1.5 times the monthly rent.
 For example if the monthly rent is $500.00 the security deposit is $750.00.
 This deposit is used to pay for physical damages at the end of the lease.
 Within 45 days of the end of the lease, Castle Property will refund the security deposit.
 If there are any deductions there will be a full accounting included with the refund check.

 When is the Security Deposit due?

-The remainder of the security deposit (the deposit minus the $100.00 paid at application) is due within 10 days of signing the lease.
+Half of the remainder of the security deposit (the deposit minus the $100.00 paid at application) is due within 10 days of signing the lease and the second half is due 40 days after signing.
 At the lease signing appointment, all Tenants and the Landlord sign the lease.
 A copy of the lease is sent to the Co-Signers for their signature.
 The co-signed copy of the lease and the remainder of the security deposit are due at our office no later than 10 days after the lease signing date.
-All Tenants/Cosigners have the option to break the final security deposit payment into 3 parts.
-The first part would be due within 10 days of signing the lease, the second within 40 and third within 71 days of signing the lease.
+All Tenants/Cosigners have the option to break the final security deposit payment into 2 parts.
+The first part would be due within 10 days of signing the lease, the second within 40 of signing the lease.
 There is no additional cost to break the deposit into three payments.

 Where are these

 Applications and the lease located?